 Gold Jaeger-LeCoultre chronographs from this period are rare, as most were made of steel or steel and gold.
-The example you see here is an incredible 18ct yellow gold which measures 36mm excluding the crown.
-Most were size 33mm and many were made in case sizes of 30 to 32mm.
+The example you see here is in 18ct yellow gold and measures a large 36mm, excluding the unsigned crown*.
+Most watches of this period were a much smaller 33mm and many were made in sizes of 30 to 32mm.
 In fact, there was some competition among watch manufacturers to demonstrate which company could build smaller and smaller chronographs while still remaining accurate and reliable, which is of course, harder to do.
 But how times have changed!

-Watches did not begin to have signed crowns until the late 1950s or early ’60s and so this is the reason the crown is not signed by Jaeger.
+*Watches did not begin to have signed crowns until the late 1950s or early ’60s and this is the reason this crown is unsigned.

-The case is a heavy sturdy three-piece design with pleasing swept-back lugs.
-The case-back is of full thickness and has never been engraved.
-It is also tight-fitting and presses back with a nice solid and reassuring ‘pop’.
+The case is of a heavy, sturdy three-piece design and carries pleasing swept-back lugs.
+Importantly, it is of full thickness, having never been engraved and is also tight-fitting, pressing back with a nice solid and reassuring ‘pop’.
 Inside the case-back carries 18ct hallmarks and the serial number 38041.

 The most remarkable aspect of this case, apart from its rarity, is its condition.
 It is simply superb.
 From each and every viewpoint it is very difficult to fault, with no signs of scratches, dings or damage visible to the naked eye.
 After cleaning and careful inspection for integrity, and then some very gentle hand-polishing, the case was very quickly brought back to the condition you see here.